bitcraft/pyscroll/README.md

 Yes!
 There are two ways to handle this situation...both are experimental, but should work.
 These options will cause the renderer to do more housekeeping, actively clearing empty spaces in the buffer, so overall performance will be reduced.

 ##### 1. Pass "alpha=True" to the constructor.
-When drawing the screen, first blit what you want to be under the map (like a background, or parallax layer), then draw the pyscroll renderer or group.
+When drawing the screen, first blit what you want to be under the map (like a background, or parallax layer), then draw the mason renderer or group.
 Since per-pixel alpha buffers are used, overall performance will be reduced.

 ##### 2. Set a colorkey.
 Pass "colorkey=theColorYouWant" to the PygameGraphics constructor.
 In theory, you can now blit the map layer over other surfaces with transparency, but beware that it will produce some nasty side effects: